 - Fire: Birth years ending in 6 or 7

 - Earth: Birth years ending in 8 or 9

-Feng shui tip: Bring in yellow, brown, and other earthy colors and grounding crystals, like fancy jasper.
+- Earth element nourishes metal (earth holds metal): Bring in yellow, brown, and other earthy colors and grounding crystals, like fancy jasper.

-Feng shui tip: Whites, grays, and metallic colors support you, as does the sound of metal chimes.
+- Metal element nourishes water (metal carries water): Whites, grays, and metallic colors support you, as does the sound of metal chimes.

-Feng shui tip: Dark blues, charcoal, and black colors or water fountains support you.
+- Water element nourishes wood (water feeds the wood): Dark blues, charcoal, and black colors or water fountains support you.

-Feng shui tip: Try out some fiery reds and oranges, triangles, and candles.
+- Fire element nourishes earth (Fire creates earth).
+Try out some fiery reds and oranges, triangles, and candles.